apache/sling-site/src/main/jbake/content/documentation/development.md

 Welcome to the wonderful world of extending Sling.
 Refer to these pages to find out how we envision the extension of Sling and how to do it.

+See also [Developing for Sling](https://cwiki.apache.org/confluence/display/SLING/Developing+for+Sling) on the Sling Wiki, which has more information on specific topics.

 ## Using Sling as your Development Framework